Post From News

 Climate-driven disasters—marked by escalating high heat, extreme weather, and rising sea levels—are causing serious harm to community health and well-being.
 Communities already sidelined by decades of disinvestment, particularly communities of color, face the greatest burden of these harms.
 To build meaningful resilience against threats like extreme heat, floods, food insecurity, and displacement, we must activate coordinated, multi-sector investment anchored by community leadership.

-This moderated panel features community leaders and practitioners highlighting tangible examples of multi-sector work, showcasing what each sector is already doing individually to address natural disasters and climate change, focusing on initiatives that specifically address equity and support community-led strategies.
+This moderated panel featured community leaders and practitioners highlighting tangible examples of multi-sector work, showcasing what each sector is already doing individually to address natural disasters and climate change, focusing on initiatives that specifically address equity and support community-led strategies.